werf/werf/docs/pages/index.md

                 <div class="features__list-item-icon features__list-item-icon_lifecycle"></div>
                 <div class="features__list-item-title">It’s a CLI tool</div>
                 <div class="features__list-item-text">
-                    werf is not a SAAS, it is self-contained client-side <b>CLI&nbsp;tool</b>.
-Use this single tool for local development or embed it into any existing CI/CD system using following commands as building blocks:
+                    werf is not a SAAS, it is an Open Souce, self-contained client-side CLI&nbsp;tool.
+Use this single tool for <b>local development</b> or <b>embed it</b> into <b>any existing CI/CD system</b> using its main commands as building blocks:
                     <ul>
                         <li><code>werf converge</code>;</li>
                         <li><code>werf dismiss</code>;</li>